-Having studied politics and international relations as an undergraduate and postgraduate, I joined the Civil Service in 2007, where I worked in an analytical role on a variety of strategic policy issues.
+After completing degrees in Politics and International Relations I joined the Civil Service in 2007, where I worked in an analytical role on a variety of strategic policy issues.

-Before starting doctoral research I returned to work as a lobbyist for an international communications agency between 2011 and 2012.
+Before returning for doctoral study I worked as a lobbyist for an international communications agency.

-I was delighted to be awarded a 3 year studentship in Russian and East European Studies by the University of Birmingham ESRC Doctoral Training Centre.
+In 2012 I was awarded a 3 year studentship in Russian and East European Studies by the University of Birmingham ESRC Doctoral Training Centre.
 I am currently completing ethnographic fieldwork in Siberia.

-MSc International Relations (London School of Economics and Political Science)
+- MSc International Relations (London School of Economics and Political Science, 2006)

-MA Russian and East European Studies (University of Birmingham)
+- MA Russian and East European Studies (University of Birmingham, 2011)